resheku/my-awesome/README.md

 - [cue-lang/cue](https://github.com/cue-lang/cue) - The home of the CUE language!
 Validate and define text-based and dynamic configuration
 - [d3witt/viking](https://github.com/d3witt/viking) - Simple way to manage your remote machines and SSH keys
 - [dagger/dagger](https://github.com/dagger/dagger) - An open-source runtime for composable workflows.
 Great for AI agents and CI/CD.
-- [dagu-org/dagu](https://github.com/dagu-org/dagu) - Dagu is a simple, flexible, and powerful workflow engine built for enterprise and small teams.
+- [dagu-org/dagu](https://github.com/dagu-org/dagu) - Dagu is a lightweight and powerful workflow engine for small teams.
 Local-first and no database is required.
-It aims to be an ideal choice for teams that find large-scale, high-cost infrastructure like Airflow to be overkill and are looking for a simpler solution.
+It aims to be an ideal choice for teams that find Airflow to be overkill and are looking for a simpler solution.
 - [danvergara/dblab](https://github.com/danvergara/dblab) - The database client every command line junkie deserves.
 - [data-catering/insta-infra](https://github.com/data-catering/insta-infra) - Quickstart for any service
 - [davrodpin/mole](https://github.com/davrodpin/mole) - CLI application to create ssh tunnels focused on resiliency and user experience.